benjaminfjones/presburger/README.md

   * 2022-03-10 -- Work in progress on a specific Fourier-Motzkin Elimination (FME) implementation.
 Current plan is tracked in `PLAN.md`.
   * 2020-07-26 -- Ironed out and tested (proptest) `to_nnf` for AST formulas,
-    still need to do some memory profiling before commiting to the current AST representation.
+    still need to do some memory profiling before committing to the current AST representation.
   * 2020-07-07 -- Got out the dust mop
   * 2019-11-02 -- Switched parser generators to lalrpop which seems better